Gated communities are a controversial topic. Here, I take a look at their surprising history along with some of the pros and cons…

-Today though, the concept of gated homes – and the larger gated communities that they have spawned – are perhaps even more topical than during those Thatcher years.
+Today though, the concept of gated homes – and the larger gated communities that they have spawned – are perhaps even more topical than during the Thatcher years.
 Their popularity across the capital has certainly increased, with many pointing to them as one obvious sign of an area’s changing demographic.

-Why do gated communities arouse such controversy?
+Why do gated communities arouse controversy?

-Interestingly, despite Thatcher’s seemingly prophetic choice of gated home back in the eighties, it was during New Labour’s tenure that gated developments became far more commonplace in the UK.
+Interestingly, despite Thatcher’s seemingly prophetic choice of gated home back in the eighties, it was during New Labour’s tenure that gated developments became far more commonplace here in the UK.
 David Blunkett, when he was Home Secretary, personally sought the expansion of gated communities so as to make them more accessible.
 He saw them as a way to improve social cohesion and security.

-At the same time, however, Ian Blair, Deputy Commissioner of the Met, expressed unequivocally that this was a dangerous idea, suggesting that they are in fact invidious for social cohesion’.
+At the same time however, Ian Blair, Deputy Commissioner of the Met, expressed unequivocally that this was a dangerous idea, suggesting that they are in fact ‘invidious for social cohesion’.

 Blunkett’s personal enthusiasm for gated communities came from the US-born concept of Defensible Space.
 Its premise is to give residents a sense of control and ownership over a community.
 Thus, Blunkett was advocating a kind of micro-level localism through self-contained communities that would take pride in, and look after, their immediate locality.

 One such example of this is the St. George’s Residence on Railton Road.
 St. George’s is a council-owned residence and the well-kempt communal space is an oasis of greenery and the proud domain of its residents, who have formed an association to tend to the environment.
-Even the residency’s urban entrance out the front boasts artwork, with a modern mural painted onto the large metal storage container in the grounds.
+The residency’s urban entrance out the front boasts artwork, with a modern mural painted onto the large metal storage container in the grounds.
 Such communal aesthetic pride, particularly in unowned properties, is undeniably unique.
 I spoke to one long-term resident who told me proudly that she wished everybody could live in this type of gated environment, because of such benefits and the way that it promotes pride within the community.

 The other claim around defensible space is that it repels the possibility of crime.
 Yet there is the argument that the proliferation of gated communities could have a detrimental effect by perpetuating a community’s fear of crime and the outside world – not to mention the notion of ‘us and them’ on the socioeconomic scale.
 It stands to reason that if a person is attracted by the security of a gated community, this suggests that living on a normal street runs the higher risk of being subjected to crime – even when the risk might be extremely low.
-Plus, it might be naive to think that these social considerations reflect the motivations of private developers and it might be argued that the defensible space concept has often been used as an excuse to create gated communities in the first place.
+Plus, it might be naive to think that these social considerations reflect the motivations of private developers and it could be argued that the defensible space concept has often been used as an excuse to create gated communities in the first instance.

-All sorts of effortlessly disparaging words like notorious, or edgy, have been used to describe areas of London such as Brixton.
+All sorts of effortlessly disparaging words like notorious, or edgy, have been used to describe areas of London like Brixton.
 But because of the economic ripple effect of increasing urbanisation and demand for London property, are people quite genuinely being driven into areas that they would not have considered a few years before?
-Could it be argued that gated communities lure middle and upper income groups into what they might have once considered down-rodden urban areas?
-Well, this has been happening in London for years, and continues to happen.
+Could it be argued that gated communities lure middle and upper income groups into what they might have once considered down-trodden areas?

+This has been happening in London for years and it will continue to happen.
 Gated homes and communities are an inevitable part of the narrative.
-But far from being the exclusive domain of the super-rich seeking control over their own security, it seems that gated communities have become more accessible today as a type of residence.
-Certainly, there seems to have been a surge in private developments that promote themselves as gated, which undeniably sit on a higher branch of the socio-economic tree, even if not right at the top.
+But far from being the exclusive domain of the super-rich seeking control over their own security, it seems that gated communities have become more accessible as a style of residence.
+Certainly, there seems to have been a surge in private developments that promote themselves as gated, and these undeniably sit on a higher branch of the socio-economic tree, even if not right at the top.